neuresthetics/neuresthetics/README.md

 #### Hi there!
 ---
-As an independent researcher between theology, graph theory, and neurology, I dwell on the behavioral applictions of brain network theory for developing treatment models and enhancing performance.
-I know the looney bin well, but I know myelf better.
+I am an independent researcher between theology, graph theory, and neurology, with a focus on the behavioral applications of brain network theory for health and performance.